 Has the Messiah Abolished the Law of God?

-“The Law of God” is very often understood to denote a strict set of rules.
+“The Law of God” is very often understood to denote a strict set of rules and restrictions.
 In the western gentile mind the law connote negative associations with “dos and don’ts” and law-enforcement.
-The Law of God is also understood as an external burden the Christians have to bear.
-But is this what the Hebrew word for “law” means?
-Actually, the Torah of YHVH is a delight.
+The Law of God is also understood as an external burden the Christians do not need to bear.
+But, is this what the Hebrew word for “law” Torah means?

 The Hebrew word often translated as “law” is torah, which is derived from the root yarah which means “to point out a direction” as seen in Gen_46:28: and he sent Judah before him unto Joseph to point his face toward Goshen.
 This verb can also mean to instruct or teach in a sense of pointing out the way one is to go in life.

 Another noun derived from this root is moreh, which means a teacher, as a teacher points out the way.
 Therefore, torah is the teaching of the teacher, or more literally, the way pointed out by the teacher.
 The verb yarah means also shooting an arrow.

 Hence, the Hebrew word torah means a moral “instruction, direction, guidance” of our Creator how to live a righteous (straight) life.
 Torah is the teaching of our Lord who points out the direction we need to go so that we will not stray from the straight path, thus protecting us from sinning.